csbassin/SimuladorVinod/README.md

 The simulator, as of now, includes:
   1- Interface that allows the visualization of the currently running program, system memory, registers, current microinstruction and subcycle;
   2- Simulation pause;
-  3- Integrated assembler, allowing you to paste assembly code directly into the simulator and run it.
+  3- Integrated assembler, allowing you to paste assembly code directly into the simulator and run it;
-To use the assembler without problems, you should follow the syntax we specified:
+  4- Exibition of the execution time, updated after each cycle.
+(Not on the release yet, only in the most recent commits) To use the assembler without problems, you should follow the syntax we specified:
   Flags (labels) should be declared befor the line, with only ":" separating it from the instruction;
   Variable and label names should have at least one character that is not a number;
   Don't put spaces after of before the lines;
-  Separate variables and label usages fro the instruction with one (and only one) space;
+  Separate variables and label usages from the instruction with one (and only one) space;
   Don't put commentaries, as they are not supported yet.
 Example code:
   START:LOCO 16